j-andrews7/ShinyForResearchersWorkshop/README.md

 applications that can be used to explore and visualize data, and to create interactive reports.

-In particular, this curriculum is geared towards scientists and bioinformaticians to emphasize how Shiny can be *more* than a way for scientists to dig through data - it can be a powerful framework for expert bioinformaticians to streamline figure generation and interpretation they’re doing themselves.
+In particular, this curriculum is geared towards researchers of all fields, scientists, clinicians, statisticians, and bioinformaticians to emphasize how Shiny can be *more* than a way for researchers to dig through data - it can be a powerful framework for expert bioinformaticians to streamline figure generation and interpretation they’re doing themselves.